 Aside from eliminating unnecessary on-page code and speeding up loading times, another advantage of this method is that it’s safer.
 Modifying your page headers directly can cause problems if you make a mistake, whereas messing up your XML sitemap is less of a big deal.

-Arguably, this approach can speed up loading times on your website since you’re not adding code directly within your HTML headers.
-However, in practice, the impact is almost always negligible.
+Arguably, this approach won’t impact your website’s loading time since you’re not adding code directly within your HTML headers.

 In any case, it’s safer to edit your sitemap than it is to modify your theme files.
-However, the more languages your website uses, the more complex this implementation becomes.
+However, the more languages your website uses, the more complex your XML hreflang implementation becomes.

 Adding hreflang tags manually is a lot of work and can easily go wrong.

 That’s why in most cases, it’s a much better idea to just use a plugin.
 A good translation plugin like Weglot will automatically implement hreflang tags for each language your site uses during the translation process.
 It’s simple, safe, and fast—it only takes a few clicks.

 First, sign up for a Weglot plan that fits your needs.

 If you’re a WordPress user, navigate to ‘add a new plugin’ from your WordPress dashboard and search for and install the Weglot plugin.

 Navigate to the Weglot settings page and insert your Weglot account API key.
 Next, specify the original language of your website, choose the languages you want your website to be translated into, and hit save.

 Weglot will now automatically take care of the whole translation process for you.
 It’ll translate your site into all your destination languages, set up a subdirectory for each of them, and automatically implement the hreflang tag.